RLS Treatment in Annapolis, MD

 There is also evidence that RLS may be related to a disruption of the brain’s dopamine flow.
 Because of this disruption, a person may not be able to produce enough dopamine the have smooth muscle activity, resulting in a feeling of restlessness in their limbs.

 When diagnosing RLS, there is no specific test to rule out other factors.
 However, a doctor will use the patient’s descriptions of symptoms and how they found relief in order to determine if it is, indeed, RLS.
-In addition, there may be cause for a physical or neurological exams and lab testing in order to rule out other conditions.
+In addition, there may be cause for a physical or neurological exam and lab testing in order to rule out other conditions.

 When treating RLS, the main course of action is finding consistent relief for any symptoms.
 Although the condition may be lifelong, there are possible treatment options such as: